slide/slide.github.io/_posts/2008-10-28-c-is-fun-again.md

 _testid = OptionsParser::getValue<int>("test-id");
 {% endhighlight %}

 to retrieve the value.
 If I used DECLARE\_DEFAULT\_OPTION, it automatically sets up the default value since the boost library sets that up.
-If I don&#8217;t, then I&#8217;d probably call the getValue overload that takes a default value.
+If I don't, then I'd probably call the getValue overload that takes a default value.

  [1]: http://www.boost.org/
  [2]: http://www.boost.org/doc/libs/1_36_0/doc/html/any.html